-Pegasus is composed of approximately 2,800 Troopers and around 120 aircraft.
+Today, the 82nd CAB (typically known as Task Force Pegasus when deployed) is composed of some 2,800 Troopers and 122 aircraft.
+Airframes include the AH-64D Apache Longbow attack helicopter, OH-58D Kiowa Warrior armed reconnaissance helicopter, CH-47F Chinook heavy lift cargo helicopter, and variant models of the UH-60 Blackhawk general purpose utility helicopter.
 The highly flexible 82nd CAB conducts full-spectrum aviation operations, to include combat resupply, battlefield circulation, air assaults, close combat support, and medical evacuation (MEDEVAC).
 All these capabilities are critical assets ensuring tactical success on the modern battlefield in any environment worldwide.

 In August 1990, the 82nd Aviation Brigade deployed to Saudi Arabia as part of the build-up of American Forces in the Persian Gulf region to support Operation Desert Shield, and later, Operation Desert Storm.
 In February and March 1991, the brigade launched deep attacks into Iraq and supported friendly forces liberating Kuwait from Iraqi occupation.
 Just a few years later, the 82nd Aviation Brigade deployed to Haiti in November 1994 in support of Operation Uphold Democracy.
 Beginning in April 1997, elements of 2nd Battalion detached from the brigade for deployment to Bosnia-Herzegovina in support of Operation Joint Guard.
 Elements of the 82nd Aviation Brigade conducted another rotation for peacekeeping operations in Bosnia in 2001.
 While not deployed overseas, the 82nd Aviation Brigade supported the 82nd Airborne Division in multiple training exercises, to include rotations through the National Training Center (NTC) at Fort Erwin, California, and the Joint Readiness Training Center (JRTC) at Fort Polk, Louisiana.

-The 82nd CAB deployed for the first time as a complete brigade to Regional Command – South, Afghanistan, in early 2009 in support of Operation Enduring Freedom.
-As part of a build-up of American Forces in Afghanistan, the 82nd CAB became the first full aviation brigade to be based in Regional Command – South.
-Previously, aviation assets had been concentrated in Regional Command – East, with one subordinate task force deployed to Regional Command – South.
-The 82nd CAB completed this deployment cycle in April 2010, and returned to Fort Bragg with great honor as the United States Army’s most decorated CAB.
+The 82nd CAB deployed for the first time as a complete brigade to Regional Command – South (RC-S), Afghanistan, in early 2009 in support of Operation Enduring Freedom.
+As part of a build-up of American Forces in Afghanistan, the 82nd CAB became the first full aviation brigade to be based in RC-S. Previously, aviation assets had been concentrated in Regional Command – East (RC-E), with one subordinate task force deployed to RC-S. The 82nd CAB completed this deployment cycle in April 2010, and returned to Fort Bragg with great honor as the United States Army’s most decorated CAB.

 The 82nd CAB deployed to RC-E in support of OEF XII, relieving 10th CAB in mid-October 2011.
 With the Brigade Headquarters, one MFATF, and the Aviation Support Battalion based in Bagram, other MFATFs were based in Salerno, Shank, and Jalalabad.
 The Brigade Task Force also assumed operational control of a separate task force based in Sharana which was not organically part of the 82nd CAB.
 Likewise, the Brigade Task Force received other attachments, such as a Gray Eagle Unmanned Aerial System (UAS) company.
 The Brigade Task Force supported all of RC-E, as well as the capital region, flying some 160,000 hours.
 The 82nd CAB provided a sustained aviation presence over the battlespace at a critical time during the Afghan Surge Retrograde, and ensured that Ground Forces received the full-spectrum aviation support they required.
 The 82nd CAB, having been relieved by the 101st CAB in mid-September 2012, redeployed with great honor and satisfaction of a job extremely well done.